andrew-kelly-4187/olofc_MC_training/README.md

-# Assisting with the Missal
+# MC Training
-This repo contains training documents written for the senior altar servers at Our Lady of Fatima Catholic Church, White City, regarding how to assist the celebrant with the Missal during Mass.
+This repo contains training documents written for the senior altar servers at Our Lady of Fatima Catholic Church, White City, to support their in-person training to become junior MC's.

 The initial plan (subject to change) is as follows:
 1. Have interactive Q&A markdown documents made using R covering the structure of the Mass, and the structure of the Missal (the main reason this is in a github repo!)